 - restaurants and cafes

-This involves creating a distraction by, for example, helping remove sauce that they spilt on you.
+This can involve creating a distraction by, for example, helping remove sauce that they spilt on you while their accomplice steals your possessions while you are distracted.

-Robberies are frequent in bus stations, in particular:
+Robberies are frequent in and around bus stations, especially at:

 - Retiro bus and train station in Buenos Aires